INDIA: Minimal Changes Under PM Modi

-Unfortunately, the policies and decisions against the protection of IP rights in India over the past year are inconsistent with India’s public rhetoric, calling into question the country’s commitment to promoting innovation and continuing its path toward creating a knowledge-based economy.
+The many public statements by Prime Minister Modi and other senior government officials are encouraging.
+However, he policies and decisions against the protection of IP rights in India over the past year are inconsistent with India’s public rhetoric, calling into question the country’s commitment to promoting innovation and continuing its path toward creating a knowledge-based economy.

-The good news is that these deleterious policies are not un-reversible.
 The Global Intellectual Property Center (GIPC) leads a broad-based IP industry coalition that seeks to strengthen the protection and enforcement of IP in India.
 The GIPC works with both the Government of India and United States Government to foster relationships, open dialogue and provide the necessary tools and education to promote IP rights in India.

 The GIPC is also a founding member and co-chair of the Alliance for Fair Trade in India (AFTI), which brings together diverse industries to work with the Administration and members of Congress to pursue public policy options that help create a level playing field for U.S. exporters operating in India.